Angel Beats!: Creation and conception

 The original creators of Angel Beats!, Jun Maeda and Na-Ga of Key, were interviewed in the July 2009 issue of ASCII Media Works' Dengeki G's Magazine.
 Around the time Key completed the first release of their sixth visual novel Little Busters!, Yōsuke Toba of Aniplex (himself a fan of Key's works) approached Maeda around October 2007 about collaborating to produce an original anime series.
 Maeda began meeting with Toba and Aniplex on a monthly basis and the story started to gradually progress.
 Aniplex wanted Maeda to write a screenplay that would be very "Key-like, with touching moments of laughter and tears," but initially Maeda found himself at a loss to write a story more amusing than Little Busters!, because he thought that he had reached a limit with Little Busters! in regards to a "Key-like story".
 However, one day Maeda was struck by inspiration, where he thought up the initial idea of a story set in the afterlife.
 Furthermore, with everyone already dead, Maeda conceived of flashy battles where the combatants go all out without fear of death.
 According to Maeda, the theme of the series is "life", which in Angel Beats! is depicted as a precious and wonderful thing, despite the characters in Angel Beats! who fight against their fate.

 Maeda nominated Na-Ga to begin work on the character designs near the beginning of 2008.
 Na-Ga was worried that other computer graphics (CG) work for Key would get delayed, but he took the position because of his accumulated experience in CG.
 Maeda nominated Na-Ga because of the popular characters he designed in Little Busters!, and because of his frankness.
 Na-Ga designed Yuri based on her personality as a leader, though it was per Maeda's request that he added the black headband, taken from the character Yukiko Amagi from Persona 4, who was Maeda's favorite heroine from that game.
-The length of Yuri's hair and the addition of a green ribbon were decided from production committee meetings.
+The length of Yuri's hair and the addition of a green ribbon were decided at production committee meetings.
 Angel's original concept began with the idea of a brave, fighting girl.
 Maeda cited that Angel's image had changed considerably over the development process and that originally she was similar to Shiki Ryōgi from Kara no Kyōkai.
 Eventually, Angel's concept changed to being a "silent and mysterious girl".
 Before Na-Ga decided on Otonashi's design, Maeda told him that anything would be fine and to just draw something, and eventually drew up a prototype for Otonashi and Hinata, among others.
 Some of the characters had vague initial conditions given by Maeda, such as asking Na-Ga to draw an "all female band bass guitarist" in the case of Girls Dead Monster member Sekine and particularly the cryptic "character who speaks in puzzling English phrases" for TK.